FractalBlocks/Fractal.js/docs/ARCHITECTURE.md

 # Architecture

 Fractal is a fully featured framework to make frontend apps using a simple and powerful architecture.
-Is based on functional programming and other aproaches that simplifies UI development.
-Also may be used in other contexts, note that Fractal.js is an implementation of the Fractal architecture for the web platform, but its designed to be language agnostic.
+It is based on the functional programming paradigm and other aproaches that simplify UI development.
+It may also be used in other contexts, note that Fractal.js is the implementation of the Fractal architecture for the web platform, but its designed to be language agnostic.

-Fractal is an unidirectional user interface architeture that is fractal:
+Fractal is an unidirectional user interface architeture that is fractal (autosimilar):

 > A unidirectional architecture is said to be fractal if subcomponents are structured in the same way as the whole is.
 > -[ Andre Staltz](http://staltz.com/unidirectional-user-interface-architectures.html)

 Fractal modules are based on the [Model View Update architecture](http://staltz.com/unidirectional-user-interface-architectures.html#elm).
-This means that each module are mostly structured in this way.
+This means that each module is mostly structured in this way.

-Fractal offer a complete architecture with useful patterns and conventions that allows you center in usability, design and bussines logic instead of architecture.
-In the next drawing you can see the whole overview.
+Fractal offers a complete architecture with useful patterns and conventions that allows you center in usability, design and business logic instead of architecture.
+In the following drawing you can see the whole overview.

 (TODO: diagram of the architecture)

-All the app logic are into main module and are hierachicaly structured and composed following the MVU pattern.
+All the application logic is contained into a main module and is hierachicaly structured and composed following the MVU pattern.

-If you want to learn more about foundations see:
+If you want to learn more about Fractal's main foundations check out:

 - An awesome article called [Unidirectional user interface architectures](http://staltz.com/unidirectional-user-interface-architectures.html) by [Andre Staltz](http://staltz.com/)
 - A nice repo and discuss in [functional-frontend-architecture](https://github.com/paldepind/functional-frontend-architecture) by [Simon Friss Vindum](https://github.com/paldepind)